 Our data are the foundation of our real estate information and analytic services.
 We have the longest history and industry experience in developing the real estate-related database in China, according to the Frost & Sullivan report.
-As of December 31, 2018, the China Index Database encompassed detailed real estate information of over 2,300 cities, 850,000 plots of land, 350,000 residential property projects and 45,000 commercial property projects in China, which we believe represent the widest geographical coverage and the most data points among all real estate-related databases in China.
+As of December 31, 2018, the China Index Database encompassed detailed real estate information of over 2,300 cities, 850,000 plots of land, 350,000 residential property projects and 45,000 commercial property projects in China, representing the widest geographical coverage and the most data points among all real estate-related databases in China, according to the Frost & Sullivan report.